The evolutionary roads leading to low effective spins, high black hole masses, and O1/O2 rates of LIGO/Virgo binary black holes: Appendix

 Alternatively, the neutrino bubble instability \citep{Socrates2005} argues that magnetic-acoustic instabilities develop, transporting neutrino radiation to the photosphere.
-These instabilities carry neutrinos and the luminosity escaping the neutrinosphere will be enhanced at these "bubbles".
-If the magnetic-acoustic bubbles are globally asymmetric, the neutrino emission will be as well asymmetric, producing a neutrino-driven kick.
-Current supernova calculations: {\em (i)} do not model the high magnetic fields, {\em (ii)} do not sufficiently resolve the hydrodynamics, and {\em (iii)} do not include the neutrino oscillation physics to produce these kick mechanisms.
-So the high BH neutrino driven natal kicks cannot be ruled out.
+These instabilities carry neutrinos, and the luminosity escaping the neutrinosphere will be enhanced at these "bubbles".
+If the magnetic-acoustic bubbles are globally asymmetric, the neutrino emission will also be asymmetric, producing a neutrino-driven kick.
+Current supernova calculations have several limitations: (i) they do not model high magnetic fields, (ii) they do not sufficiently resolve the hydrodynamics, and (iii) they do not include the neutrino oscillation physics necessary to produce these kicks.
+So high, neutrino-driven BH natal kicks cannot be ruled out.

-In models M10 and M20 we test asymmetric mass ejection kicks as we employ fallback-decreased natal kicks~\cite{Fryer2012}.
-To mimic asymmetric neutrino emission mechanisms, we explore an alternative phenomenological prescription for BH natal kicks in models M13, M23, M25 and M26, where we impart kicks random in direction, and with magnitude drawn from a Maxwellian with a given 1-dimensional $\sigma$, independent of the BH mass or its progenitor history (see Tab.~\ref{tab.models}).
+In models M10 and M20 we test asymmetric mass ejection kicks, as we employ fallback-decreased natal kicks~\cite{Fryer2012}.
+To mimic asymmetric neutrino emission mechanisms, we explore an alternative phenomenological prescription for BH natal kicks in models M13, M23, M25, M26, M33, M35, and M43 where we impart kicks which are random in direction, with magnitude drawn from a Maxwellian with a given 1-dimensional $\sigma$, independent of the BH mass or its progenitor history (see Tab.~\ref{tab.models}).